joshuaseymour/joshuaseymour/README.md

 ## Avolve: The Supercivilization Journey

-Avolve DAO is for **Superachievers**—regen-minded founders, entrepreneurs, and builders who want to co-create a positive-sum society from day one.
+Avolve DAO is for **Superachievers**—regen-minded founders, entrepreneurs, and builders who want to co-create a positive-sum society from day one, leveraging the latest in web3/blockchain (including [Psibase](https://psibase.io/)).

-Avolve pioneers with emerging web3/blockchain technology, including [Psibase](https://psibase.io/).
+Avolve is designed for those who are already building, seeking to multiply their impact, and ready to shape a regenerative ecosystem with peers who share their ambition.

-Avolve is designed to help individuals, collectives, and the entire ecosystem transform from Degen (zero-sum) to Regen (positive-sum), unlocking greater health, wealth, and peace for all.
 The journey is structured as:

 - **One Focus:** Supercivilization
 - **Two Views:** Superachiever (individual) & Superachievers (collective)